zhangzheheng12345/zzhme/src/pages/blogs/guide_on_web_animation.md

 inProgress: true
 ---

+I want to add some cool animation to my personal website, so start this interesting journey for exploring Web animation.
+Here are some of my sees and hears.

 ## Immediate Libraries for CSS Animation

 Some animation libraries provide CSS animation which you can use immediately.
 They fit most of the occasions.